Vyshnav12/dynamic-github-readme-updater/README.md

 1. Ensure your profile README contains a line in the format mentioned above.

-2. The GitHub Action will run daily (or on manual trigger) to update your README.
+2. The GitHub Action will run on a schedule (default: daily) or can be manually triggered.

 3. To run locally for testing:
    ```